keboola/python-cdc-component/db_components/ex_postgres_cdc/README.md

 in `PostgreSQL 10+`.
 Currently, lower versions are not supported, but it is theoretically possible (please submit a feature request)

+## Signalling table

+The connector needs access to a signalling table in the source database.
+The signalling table is used by to connector to store various signal events and incremental snapshot watermarks.

+### Creating a signaling data collection

+You create a signaling table by submitting a standard SQL DDL query to the source database.

+**Prerequisites**

+You have sufficient access privileges to create a table on the source database.

+**Procedure**

+Submit a SQL query to the source database to create a table that is consistent with the required structure, as shown in the following example:

+The following example shows a CREATE TABLE command that creates a three-column debezium_signal table:

+`CREATE TABLE debezium_signal (id VARCHAR(42) PRIMARY KEY, type VARCHAR(32) NOT NULL, data TEXT NULL);`

 ### PostgreSQL Setup

 For this connector to work it is necessary to enable a replication slot, and configure a user with sufficient privileges